EE109 – Fall 2022: Introduction to Embedded Systems

 Part 3: Observing Signal Transitions

-In this section you will configure the scope to watch for a non-repeating event, one that only happens occasionally, as opposed to the repetitive periodic signals we have observed earlier in this lab.
-Being able to look at signals that only change occasionally can be very useful when debugging a digital system.
-For example, in the circuit you just built when a button is pressed the output may change and we want to be able to use the scope to observe the nature of the input and output signals at the instant the signals changes.
+In this section we want to look at both the input and output of a digital circuit so we can determine how the output was caused by the input.
+For example, in the circuit you built in Lab 1 when the button is pressed the output will change and we want to be able to use the scope to observe the nature of the input and output signals at the instant the signals changes.

-To observe non-periodic signals start with the following steps.
+To observe these signals start with the following steps.

-- Get two probes from the scope's storage compartment.
-Note that the probes probably have colored bands on them, either yellow or green.
-These are there so you can easily see which probe is associated with each signal trace on the screen.
+- Get a second probe from the scope's storage compartment.
 Attach the probe with the yellow band to channel 1, and the one with the green band to channel 2.

 - Turn on channel 2 by pressing the button with the big "2" on it above the position knob for channel 2.
 This should put a green signal trace somewhere on the screen.